Chardine Taylor-Stone: Career

 Taylor-Stone has written and spoken about Black British Feminism, racism in LGBT Communities, British working-class life, Afrofuturism, music and socialism.
 In 2022 Big Joanie were nominated for Best Alternative Act at the MOBO Awards.

+On 5 October 2023, the band announced that Taylor-Stone had left, replaced by an interim drummer for their European tour that month.

+She is currently writing music and performing with Border Widow along with Hatty Carman.